 The museum is open from 11am until 4pm every day during the winter and 11am to 4.30pm during the summer.

-The first RAF Guided Walk of the year will take place on Sunday 7 May 2017 at 11.30am, departing from the Visitor Centre and returning around 1pm.
+The RAF Guided Walks will start at 11.00am, departing from the Visitor Centre and returning around 1pm.

-No booking required - tickets available at reception (please note numbers limited to 25)
+These walks are very popular so booking is essential - tickets available at reception or phone 01905 371006 (please note numbers limited to 25) Sturdy walking shoes are advised.

 RAF Walks in 2017 are scheduled for: